Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Unicorn has “always stood out from the crowd” and “been different”, has “flair” and is a “bit of a show pony”.

-Fact or lie: One among these is true – Pineapple is my favorite meals/My girlfriend may be very well-known/Appearing modified my life
+Reality or lie: One in every of these is true – Pineapple is my favorite meals/My girlfriend could be very well-known/Appearing modified my life

-Theories: The panel urged John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at house additionally appear satisfied that Unicorn is Barrowman or presumably Glee’s Matthew Morrison.
+Theories: The panel instructed John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at residence additionally appear satisfied that Unicorn is Barrowman or presumably Glee’s Matthew Morrison.

 Who’s Hedgehog?